Accepted Material at RHB (Commercial/ Municipal Users)

 - Asphalt/ Rock: Asphalt and rocks are also re-used as cover material for the landfill.
 To be accepted for use at Robin Hood Bay pieces of asphalt and rocks must measure no more than 18” diameter.

 - OTR Tires: OTR tires include tires with rim diameters greater than 24.5”, construction tires, tractor tires, forklift tires and other industrial and/or off-road tires.
 OTR tires must be off the rims.
-Loads of OTR tires are subject to a processing fee of $170 per tonne.
+Loads of OTR tires are subject to a processing fee.

 Items not accepted at the Robin Hood Bay Waste Management Facility are: